openformatproj/multirotor/README.md

 # Introduction

-This project demonstrates how to design an autonomous multirotor model and simulate it using a component-based environment built with Python (hence, purely text-based, at least for now).
+This project demonstrates how to design an autonomous multirotor model and simulate it using a component-based environment built with Python (hence, purely text-based).

 ## Advantages